 As she says, “It is my hope that all women can learn there is no need to fear birth.
 Fear is what can cause pain and lead to interventions during labor and birth!”
 With great admiration, I share with you her first-ever guest post, The Unique Shape of a Mother.

-You may have recently read this article with pictures from Plus Size Model Magazine, that shows how beautiful a plus size model really is compared to a very thin, unhealthy model.
+You may have recently read an article with pictures from Plus Size Model Magazine, that shows a plus size model compared to a very thin model.
 Unfortunately, most girls think they need to look anorexic to be beautiful.

-When comparing the two, in such an eye opening way, it is more obvious how ridiculous it is to be putting ourselves (and other women) down for not being skinny.
-Personally, I find the plus size model much more attractive, don’t you?
+When comparing the two, in such an eye-opening way, it is more obvious how ridiculous it is to be putting ourselves (and other women) down for not being skinny.
+Personally, I find the plus size model much more attractive.